markstringer-dti/markstringer-dti.github.io/dti.md

 Yes, delivering software is a bit like that.
 It's a bit like climbing a rock face.
 The odd thing is how many people think that you can get to the top without a rope - but also, without the climb!

-Gradually developing working software in all of those directions is the careful and effective way to deliver something which seems impossible.
-And if the thing that you're doing is in any way useful or interesting to the people who will use it, at some point in that process, we hope sooner rather than later, you will start to get "pull".
-You will start to get demand for the software and demand for functionality from the software from the people who are likely to use it, rather than "push" from the people who got the funding for the project.
+Gradually developing working software in all of those directions is the careful and effective way to deliver something.
+Especially if that something seems impossible.
+And if the thing that you're doing is in any way useful or interesting to the people who will use it, at some point you will start to get "pull".
+Obviously, you'd like this sooner rather than later.
+But at some point, you will start to get demand for the software.
+And then you will start to get emand for functionality from the software.
+Not from the people who sold the idea - push - but from the people who are likely to use it - magical "pull".

-Gradually developing software in these directions will also result in people jumping out from behind trees and helpfully providing you with extra rules and regulations that you need to follow before your software can finally escape and live free in the real world.
-It's (one of) the most powerful secrets to delivering things that seem impossible.
+Gradually developing software in these directions will also result in people jumping out from behind trees.
+They will helpfully provid you with extra rules and regulations that you need to follow.
+You will need to negotiate these before your software can finally escape and live free in the real world.
+Push working software as far as you can towards being live with real users.
+It's the most powerful secret to actually delivering things that seem impossible.
 And everybody, or nearly everybody, will try to stop you doing it.

 What?
 Yes, that's right.
 Incrementally delivering working software is the thing that you absolutely need to do to succeed and nearly everybody will try to stop you doing it.